Pipeline Introduction

 false

-, the build will be terminated if the source branch has been updated before the job execution.
+, the pipeline will be terminated if the source branch has been updated before the job execution.

 # retry